-Collaborative robots are lightweight and moveable, and there’s no need to undergo significant construction to implement cobots.
+Collaborative robots are lightweight and moveable.
 They’re easy to integrate into your existing infrastructure — no permanent or costly infrastructure changes necessary.
 Unlike other technologies that may take months or years to install, you can deploy collaborative robots within a few short weeks and start reaping the benefits immediately.

-Collaborative robots also don’t require significant space, so they don’t require extra-wide aisles to navigate the warehouse.
+Also, collaborative robots don’t require significant space to operate or extra-wide aisles to navigate the warehouse.
 They can move easily throughout warehouse aisles alongside your associates and can be used on all types of warehouse floors, including rack-supported mezzanine.

 2. Creating lower & flexible capital costs

 Some businesses choose to buy enough collaborative robots to meet their needs during periods of normal demand and rent additional units when demand increases.
 That means warehouses can avoid making significant capital investments in automation solutions that will only be used during peak demand periods.
 Instead, warehouse operators can limit capital investments to what’s needed to accommodate typical demand.

-The flexibility to rent additional capacity during peak and return units when demand returns to normal helps to ensure your fulfillment process continues to meet current and future demand.
+The flexibility to rent additional capacity during peak and return units when demand returns to baseline helps to ensure your fulfillment process continues to meet current and future demand.
 Thanks to their mobility, collaborative robots can easily be transferred to other facilities, which allows for more efficient resource utilization for multi-site warehouse operations.
 It also makes your warehouse more agile, reduces cost-to-serve and helps to maintain SLA compliance.

 3. Increasing accuracy & reducing human error